Kristina Loosen was ORP’s Sea Turtle Biologist and Guest Educator in Lhaviyani Atoll, Maldives, from November 2018 to October 2020.

 Back in Germany, Kristina worked as Entertainment Supervisor for the SEA LIFE Königswinter.
 Her job included organizing the aquarium exhibition and outreach events, as well as leading a team of 12 aquarium guides.

-Kristina joined the Olive Ridley Project Team in November 2018.
-As a Sea Turtle Biologist & Guest Educator based on Kuredu Island, she studies the sea turtle population of the Lhaviyani Atoll.
-In addition, she helps retrieve ghost gear in the area and engage in education of local communities and tourists alike.
+Kristina joined the Olive Ridley Project Team from November 2018 to October 2020.
+As a Sea Turtle Biologist & Guest Educator based on Kuredu Island, she studied the sea turtle population of the Lhaviyani Atoll.
+In addition, she helped retrieve ghost gear in the area and engaged in education of local communities and tourists alike.